mrlhansen/novino/README.md

 * `libc.sh` will compile the C library twice, once for kernel space and once for user space.
 Even though the entire library is compiled for kernel space, there are many functions that should never actually be called from kernel space.

 * `env.sh` contains environment variables and compile flags.
+You will have to adjust the `PATH` variable for finding the right cross compiler.